 Listen to your audience tell you their stories.
 Identify the problems they are facing.
 Gather facts.
 Find the best solution.
 Present it to them.
 Let them decide.
 Goad them to make small steps.

 Okay.
-That last paragraph contains the steps in delivering persuasive speeches.
+That last paragraph contains the steps for delivering persuasive speeches.
 Write them down.
 It works for me.
 It will probably work for you.

 When you deliver a speech, your audience permits you to make them trust you.
 Sometimes, what you want your audience to do requires enormous risks.
-You cannot make them even the most minor step if they don’t trust you.3 You build trust by showing them your beliefs and values
+You cannot make them even the most minor step if they don’t trust you.
+You build trust by showing them your beliefs and values.

 Persuasive speeches work when your audience trusts you.
 You can build trust by helping your audience solve their problems right there in the room.